Doctor of Nursing Practice Degree (DNP) (40 hours)

 |NURS 6221||Economics of Advanced Practice||2|

-All materials, including applications, transcripts, graduate form, and 3 reference forms must be received by the College of Graduate Studies by the application deadline.
+All materials, including applications, transcripts, graduate form, and 3 reference forms must be received by Graduate Admissions by the application deadline.
 Please allow time for transcript processing, which can take up to two weeks.

-Applicants whose documents are not received by the College of Graduate Studies by the posted date will not be considered for admission.
+Applicants whose documents are not received by Graduate Admissions by the posted date will not be considered for admission.

 Please carefully review the application requirements above.

 If you have questions, please call or e-mail the Graduate Academic Advisor.
 Students who have applied for admission in previous semesters should contact the Graduate Academic Advisor to confirm documents are still available for the admissions review.